WebAssembly/spec/document/core/valid/conventions.rst

 * *Tables*: the list of tables declared in the current module, represented by their table type.
 * *Memories*: the list of memories declared in the current module, represented by their memory type.
 * *Globals*: the list of globals declared in the current module, represented by their global type.
-* *Element Segments*: the list of element segments declared in the current module, each represented by an |ok| entry.
+* *Element Segments*: the list of element segments declared in the current module, represented by their element type.
 * *Data Segments*: the list of data segments declared in the current module, each represented by an |ok| entry.
 * *Locals*: the list of locals declared in the current function (including parameters), represented by their value type.
 * *Labels*: the stack of labels accessible from the current position, represented by their result type.